 Purpose of the Financial Plan

-- The Financial Plan provides City staff with clear direction on spending levels for each defined priority and the authority to pay for services for Coquitlam residents.
+The Financial Plan helps ensure that the City is accountable to Coquitlam’s taxpayers by providing City staff with clear direction on spending levels for each defined priority, and the authority to pay for services for Coquitlam residents.

 How the City Develops a Financial Plan